lambdaclass/cairo-vm_in_go/README.md

 We will start by defining our `PoseidonBuiltinRunner` and adding it to our VM when creating a `CairoRunner`:

-It will contain it's base and a cache of values that we will use later to optimze our `DeduceMemoryCell` method.
+It will contain it's base and a cache of values that we will use later to optimize our `DeduceMemoryCell` method.
 The included field indicates if a builtin is used by the program, is used in proof_mode, as all builtins have to be present by default, but for now we will always set the included field to true.

 ```go
 type PoseidonBuiltinRunner struct {